elsharkawy-mostafa/elsharkawy-mostafa.github.io/index.md

 ## Teaching

-### University of Michigan – Graduate Student Instructor (GSI)
+### University of Michigan

+#### Graduate Student Instructor
+**Introduction to Comparative Politics**, Winter 2025
+*Instructor: Brian Min*
 **Introduction to American Politics**, Fall 2024
 *Instructor: Kenneth Lowande*

-**Introduction to Comparative Politics**, Winter 2025
-*Instructor: Brian Min*

 **Graduate Teacher Certificate Program**

 <details>
 <summary>Show details</summary>
 <blockquote>
 I am currently participating in the University of Michigan's Graduate Teacher Certificate (GTC) Program, coordinated by the Center for Research on Learning and Teaching (CRLT).
-As part of this program, I have:

-- Completed workshops on teaching and learning
-- Participated in a student-led consultation and classroom observation of my teaching
-- Begun a mentorship on college-level teaching
+As part of this program, I have: (1) Completed workshops on teaching and learning, (2) Participated in a student-led consultation and classroom observation of my teaching, (3) Begun a mentorship on college-level teaching.
 Please contact me for teaching materials.
 </blockquote>
 </details>